subigcat/subigcat/README.md

-- 👋 Hi, I’m @bigcat
+Hi, I’m @bigcat
-- 👀 I’m interested in ...
-- 🌱 I’m currently learning c++ 、 c#
+I’m interested in code 、 diy itx pc 、make and fix consumer electronics like mouse or keyboard I’m currently learning c++ 、 c#
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 <!---
 subigcat/subigcat is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.